Israel extends evacuation warnings in Lebanon, signaling a wider offensive

 Israel says it is targeting Hezbollah after nearly a year of rocket attacks that began Oct.
 8 and displaced some 60,000 Israelis from communities in the north.
 Israel has carried out retaliatory strikes over the past year that have displaced tens of thousands on the Lebanese side.

-In recent weeks, Israelis strikes in Lebanon have killed Hezbollah leader Hassan Nasrallah and several of his top commanders.
+In recent weeks, Israeli strikes in Lebanon have killed Hezbollah leader Hassan Nasrallah and several of his top commanders.
 Hundreds more airstrikes across large parts of Lebanon since mid-September have killed at least 1,276 people, according to Lebanon's Health Ministry.
+Nearly 2,000 people have been killed and more than 9,000 wounded in Lebanon since the fighting began nearly a year ago.

-The vast majority of recent strikes have been in areas where Hezbollah has a strong presence, including the southern suburbs of Beirut known as the Dahiyeh.
-But Israel has also carried out strikes in Palestinian refugee camps in Lebanon, and a strike in central Beirut earlier this week killed three members of a leftist Palestinian militant group.
+The vast majority of recent strikes have been in areas where Hezbollah has a strong presence.

+Iran-backed Houthi rebels in Yemen said they launched two drones at Tel Aviv overnight.
+The military said it identified two drones off the coast of the bustling metropolitan area, shooting one of them down while the other fell in the Mediterranean Sea.

 Israel says it killed senior Hamas leader in Gaza